-While studying in Spain you'll be able to brush up on the second most spoken language in the world as well as make lots of international connections as Spain is the third most popular country for international studies.
+While studying in Spain, you'll be able to brush up on the world's second most spoken language, as well as make lots of international connections - especially since this well-visited country often features in 'top study abroad destination' lists.

-There are two types of higher education institutions in Spain:
+There are two types of higher education institutions (or universidades) in Spain: public and private.

 Barcelona GSE offers master programs, summer schools, and continuing education in Economics, Finance and Data Science